shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/api-onboarding-process.md

 > **API change info**
 >
 > We will notify customers of API changes.
 You can sign up to receive emails of API changes, as well as other Xandr news.
 If you have a Xandr user account, you should receive relevant communications automatically.

-## Complete the self-paced training

-We offer a pre-recorded training webinar, [API Overview and Training](https://vimeo.com/123017389/15bce65150), targeted at anyone interested in developing against our APIs.
-(Note, the training was recorded several years ago, but the basic concepts still apply.)
-The training covers the following topics:

-- The reasons for using an API
-- Best practices for integrating
-- Definitions of breaking and non-breaking changes
-- Throttling, filtering and sorting
-- Data entity mapping/relationships
-- JSON introduction
-- API authorization
-- Available tools

-You can download a [PDF version](https://download.microsoft.com/download/e/e/5/ee544211-092a-45c4-8076-57b5c5aaceb3/28%20Dec%202023/166636901.pdf) of the PowerPoint presentation used in the Webinar.

-You should also read the [API Best Practices](./api-best-practices.md).
-This document also covers many of the basic concepts that will help get you started.

 ## Related topics